What is the difference between depression and sadness?

 Sometimes depression has no apparent cause.
 Other times it may be caused by different factors such as:

 Everyone experiences some of these feelings or behaviours from time to time.
 However, for people experiencing depression, the feelings are severe, and they do not go away over time.
+Remember that help for depression is available and the sooner you reach out, the sooner you will be able to start feeling better.

 There are several myths about depression that can make men reluctant to talk about or seek help for their depression.
 These myths include the idea that: